caelia/civet/README.md

 #### [procedure]  `(context->context CONTEXT KWARGS)`

-Returns a new context object based on the existing one, with the same data as the original except as modified by the KWARGS.
+Returns a new context object based on the existing one, with all its data copied from the original except as modified by the KWARGS.
 The following keyword arguments are supported.

 - **+vars**    Updates or sets one or more variables.
 Takes an alist.